Keyboard shortcuts

 Gateway / WebSocket

-The bot opens a persistent outbound WebSocket connection to the platform and receives events in real time.
+The bot opens a persistent outbound WebSocket connection to the platform and receives events in real time, or uses a persistent sync loop over outbound HTTP.
 No public URL needed.
-Used by Discord and WhatsApp.
+Used by Discord, Matrix, and WhatsApp.

 Socket Mode